utah-cs4470-sp23/class/assignment6/README.md

 order.

-You need to implement all five flags, even though you will implement only 4 of the optimizatians.
+You need to implement all five flags, even though you will implement only 4 of the optimizations.
 So one of your flags just won't do anything.

 Modify your makefile in such a way that it contains the following targets:
 - `make a6-cf` runs constant folding and prints s-expression output
 - `make a6-cp` runs constant propagation and prints s-expression output
-- `make a6-dce` runs dead code eliminatiojn and prints s-expression output
+- `make a6-dce` runs dead code elimination and prints s-expression output
 - `make a6-lf` runs loop fusion and prints s-expression output
 - `make a6-peep` runs peephole optimizations and prints s-expression output